 Over the years I have learned several other methods that can also yield some good findings.
 You just have to be willing to do a bit of digging.
 But don’t worry, I walk you through the steps in detail.

-If you haven’t already, go read my guide on how I find abandoned places near me.
+If you haven’t already, go read my guide on how to find abandoned places.

 I guarantee you that one of the methods I share in the article will help you find your next, or first, abandoned building to explore.

 Research and Planning